 Prior Coursework

-With program approval, students are allowed to count no more than 12 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-Coursework earned ten or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 12 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned five or more years prior to admission to a doctoral degree is not allowed to satisfy requirements.

 A student not meeting guidelines for satisfactory progress will be placed on probation for one semester and will be reviewed by the Steering Committee following the probationary semester.
 Students may be dropped or allowed to continue by the committee based on review of progress during the probationary semester.